 If DNRs are granted rollover rights, what information if any needs to be posted for those DNRs and how would it be expressed?
 It should not be an attribute of the DNR request itself, but an attribute of the DNR as represented in the application and DNR List template.

-Scheduling Rights
+Scheduling Rights 1/22/19 this item is in scope and should be discussed further.

 Should the BPs be amended to require use/posting of scheduling rights – whether requested by the customer or generated by the TP?

 Should there be a capability for the customer to request and be granted scheduling rights outside of request for a DNR?
+1/22/19 general support but be careful in implementation.

 OATI allows submission of a 0 MW DNR capacity profile that includes SRs.
 Should that be replaced by this separate SR request mechanism?